 Many local trees were lost during the hurricanes of the past three years.
 Lemon Bay Conservancy, in partnership with the Florida Forest Service, is happy to help our community in its recovery efforts by distributing 100 native trees to the public, free of charge, as part of Florida Arbor Day, January 17, 2025.

-News from Lemon Bay Conservancy, including Lemon Creek Wildflower Preserve d news, new Lemon Bay Coastal Seminar Series, water quality initiatives, tarpon research, volunteer needs and more!
+News from Lemon Bay Conservancy, including Lemon Creek Wildflower Preserve news, new Lemon Bay Coastal Seminar Series, water quality initiatives, tarpon research, volunteer needs and more!

 Misery from Hurricanes Helene and Milton Hurricanes Helene and Milton have brought incredible destruction to our area.
 Our hearts are with everyone who is dealing with the flooding and destruction from the storms.
 While LBC has suffered damages from the […]